Trysil Municipality

 Trysil is a municipality in Innlandet county, Norway.
 It is located in the traditional district of Østerdalen.
 The administrative centre of the municipality is the village of Innbygda.
-Other villages in the municipality include Nybergsund, Østby, and Tørberget.
+Other villages in the municipality include Nybergsund, Østby, Plassen, and Tørberget.

-The 3014 km2 municipality is the 15th largest by area out of the 356 municipalities in Norway.
-Trysil is the 150th most populous municipality in Norway with a population of 6,603.
-The municipality's population density is 2.2 PD/km2 and its population has decreased by 2.2% over the previous 10-year period.
+The 3014 km2 municipality is the 15th largest by area out of the 357 municipalities in Norway.
+Trysil Municipality is the 152nd most populous municipality in Norway with a population of 6,542.
+The municipality's population density is 2.2 PD/km2 and its population has decreased by 0.8% over the previous 10-year period.

 General information

 On 1 January 1838, the prestegjeld of Trysil was established as a civil municipality (see formannskapsdistrikt law).
-In 1880, the Osneset area of western Trysil (population: 302) was transferred to the neighboring municipality of Åmot.
+In 1880, the Osneset area in the western part of Trysil Municipality (population: 302) was transferred to the neighboring Åmot Municipality.
 On 1 January 1911, the northern part of the municipality (population: 291) was separated to join the new Engerdal Municipality.
-There were also some minor boundary adjustments west of the lake Osensjøen in 1943 and again in 1964 when some areas were transferred from Elverum Municipality to Trysil.
+There were also some minor boundary adjustments west of the lake Osensjøen in 1943 and again in 1964 when some areas were transferred from Elverum Municipality to Trysil Municipality.

+Historically, the municipality was part of Hedmark county.
+On 1 January 2020, the municipality became a part of the newly-formed Innlandet county (after Hedmark and Oppland counties were merged).